 The Community Vice President shall be responsible for all PAMKA community outreach projects and programs.
 The Community Vice President shall serve as advisor to the Community Outreach Committees, and as advisor to the Academy Forum, TEAM Schools and MKA Community Well-Being Committees.

 Investigate and evaluate community service projects and educational forums in or outside the immediate community and link them to as many campuses as possible.
 Attend all Community Outreach programs and coffees.
 Work closely with committee chairs to help with their programs: Campus Outreach efforts at all campuses, Academy Forum, TEAM Schools and MKA Community Well–Being.
-In conjunction with each Campus Community Outreach Chair, coordinate community service efforts/opportunities with campus faculty service learning coordinators.
+In conjunction with each Campus Community Outreach Chair, coordinate community service efforts/opportunities with campus faculty community engagement coordinators.

 Responsible for planning, scheduling and publicizing all lecture programs.
 Determine topics and speakers for student and community discussions based on the requests of the administration, faculty and parents.
 Arrange logistics and coordinate hospitality with the Special Events Vice President.
 Report to Community Vice President.